mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 Campaigns allow you to deliver one-time content to a specific segment using multiple channels.

-Unlike journeys, where actions are designed to be executed in sequence, campaign execute actions simultaneously, either immediately, or on a specified schedule.
+Unlike journeys, where actions are designed to be executed in sequence, campaigns execute actions simultaneously, either immediately, or on a specified schedule.

 You can use them, for example, to deliver promotional offers, engagement campaigns, announcements, legal notices, or policy updates.